Disclaimer: I do not own The X Files, or any of the characters, I'm just a faithful fan.

-Bill Scully was never one to let a chance to get a dig in at Mulder pass, and as he lifted his Champagne flute in a toast to the new year, he shot his old enemy a meaningful glance.
-He then rose to his feet to delivery his customary annual speech.
+Bill Scully never let an opportunity to get a dig in at Fox Mulder pass him by.
+He stood up at the head of the dining table to deliver his customary annual speech.
+Raising his Champagne flute in a toast to the New Year, he shot his old enemy a meaningful glance.

-"The coming of a new year is a time for celebration, and for reflection.
-We think of all those loved ones who are no longer with us, and we give thanks for all our dear friends and family who are gathered here with us today.
+"The coming of a new year is a time for celebration, and also for reflection.
+We join in remembrance of all those loved ones who are no longer with us, and we give thanks for all our dear friends and family, who are gathered here with us today.
 A new year is an opportunity to look to the future, and it can be an exciting time, as we anticipate the many blessings we hope are to come.
-I know we are all especially thankful to have my dear sister, Dana, back here with us.
-I can't begin to express how happy I am that she is able to be here with us today.
-Those long years without her presence at our table were hard for us to bear, especially after...
+I know we are all especially thankful to have my dear sister Dana, back here with us.
+I can hardly begin to express how happy I am that she is able to be here with us today.
+Those long years without her presence at our table were hard for us to bear, especially after…"

 Bill tailed off for a moment, as he noticed his mother staring hard at him with disapproval.
-His sister, and his wife, were also shooting him pleading glances, as they hoped he wouldn't say anything more to sour the moment.
-He reluctantly took the hint, as he again caught Mulder's eye, and wished he hadn't, the smug look on his face was almost too much for Bill to take.
+His sister and his wife were also shooting him pleading looks, as they hoped he wouldn't say anything more to sour the moment.
+He reluctantly took the hint, glancing over at Mulder, and immediately wishing he hadn't.
+The smug expression on his old adversary's face was almost too much for him to take.
 He sniffed back his hatred, and continued.

 "Anyway, no use dwelling on the past, I suppose.
-We're here to drink to the future.
-Here's to 2012.
-Hope, health and happiness to us all!"
+We're all here to drink to the future.
+So, here's to 2012, I hope it brings good health and happiness for us all."

 Bill drained his glass, and reached for the bottle, as the rest of the party echoed his toast.

-Dana looked bewildered for a moment, and she took a deep breath to steady herself.
+She looked bewildered for a moment, and took a deep breath to calm herself.

 Mulder couldn't hide his concern.

-"Are you o.k?"
-He enquired, as he took his eyes momentarily from the road and stole a glance at her.
+"Are you okay?"
+He enquired taking his eyes momentarily from the road and stealing a glance at her.

-Dana had recovered herself, and she sought to reassure him.
+Dana recovered her composure, and she sought to reassure him.

 "Yeah, yeah, I'm fine.
 I...
-I just didn't sleep well last night, and then I had this dream..."
+I just didn't sleep very well last night, and then I had this weird dream."

-"Oh, it was...
-I suppose I just had all that...stuff, on my mind, that's all.
-It doesn't matter."
-She sighed.
+"Oh, it was silly really - I suppose I just had all that stuff on my mind, that's all.
+It doesn't matter," she sighed.

-Mulder nodded his head, and decided not to push her for more information, she would tell him about her dream in her own time, as she obviously wanted to.
-They drove in silence for a short while, before Dana spoke again.
+Mulder nodded his head, and decided not to push her for more information.
+She would tell him about her dream in her own time.
+He knew the signs; she obviously wanted to unburden herself.
+They drove in silence for a short while before Dana spoke again.

-Mulder sighed, it wasn't the first time that either of them had dreamt about their son, it wasn't surprising that they should.
-But he didn't want to encourage any dwelling on the matter, it was only opening up old wounds, that had never really healed properly in the first place.
+Mulder sighed, it wasn't the first time either of them had dreamt about their son.
+It wasn't surprising that they should.
+He didn't want to encourage her to dwell on the matter, because it only risked opening up old wounds, which had never really healed properly in the first place.
 Dana took the hint, and she didn't say anything more about her dream, or William.
-Mulder sought to quickly change the subject, and tried a lighter topic of conversation.
+Mulder hastily sought to change the subject, and tried to lighten the mood.

 "You know, I do believe your brother is finally warming to me.
-He didn't even try to punch me out, or anything."
-He said with a mischievous grin.
+He didn't even try to punch me, or anything," he said with a mischievous grin.

 Dana was still too hung up on her dream to engage in any banter, and her reply came out colder than she meant it too.

-"Bill won't ever forgive you, you know that.
+"Bill will never forgive you, you know that.
 No more than you will ever forgive yourself."

 "But not you?"
 Mulder shot back, still feeling stung.

-Mulder didn't want to argue, he knew she'd been reluctant to move back to where the past waited for them on every corner.
-He wasn't completely comfortable with it all either, and they were more exposed to those who had an axe to grind with them back in DC.
-But he felt that they needed to be there, and whatever was coming, they both had to face it head on.
-He sighed, and the silence between them descended once again.
+Mulder didn't want to argue, he knew she'd been reluctant to move back to where the past waited for them around every corner.
+He wasn't completely comfortable with it, either.
+Being in DC also meant they were more exposed to those who had an axe to grind with them.
+But he felt they needed to be there, and whatever was coming, they both had to face it head on.
+He let out a heavy sigh, and silence descended between them once again.

 Three months later…